pkclsoft/GameCenterManager2/README.md

 * I have removed a lot of repetitious code around the loading and saving of cached data.
 * I have added the ability to completely disable the encryption code so that use of the code does not necessitate the declaration of cryptography.
 Apple, because it's the law, require devs to declare any use of cryptography within an app.
 Even if we don't use it, the code's inclusion requires declaration.
 Now you can exclude it entirely at compilation time.
 * I have added SDCloudUserDefaults from (https://github.com/pkclsoft/SDCloudUserDefaults.git) and the ability to direct all saved data to be saved via SDCloudUserDefaults, thus enabling the preservation of data in the cloud.
+* I have added some basic unit tests to ensure that the cached scores and achievements are being stored properly.

 <img width=100% src="https://raw.github.com/danoli3/GameCenterManager2/master/Images/GameBanner.png"/>